 - Mix together all the salts and spices.
 Divide it in half by

-- Set the pieces in a container, either stacked or side by side, then put a plate or other lid on them that is smaller than the top of the container.
+- Set the pieces in a container, either stacked or side by side, then put a plate or lid on them that is smaller than the top of the container.
 Weigh down this lid with something heavy, like some heavy canned goods.

 After the curing process I like to smoke my fatback for a plus of flavor and a longer shelf life.
 It can last up to a year and if stored properly up to 2 years.